-(7) The medical director or a program physician at the opioid treatment program shall meet with each patient in person within seventy-two hours of the admission.
-The medical director or program physician shall see patients at least once every six months thereafter during treatment.
-Telehealth meetings will only be conducted for stable patients.
-Each meeting shall be documented in the patients record.
+(7) The medical director or a program physician at the opioid treatment program will meet with each patient within two weeks of the admission.
+The medical director or program physician will see patients at least once every six months thereafter during treatment.
+Each meeting will be documented in the patients record.
 After the first year of treatment, then the medical director or program physician may only meet with the patient once per year if the program employs a certified nurse practitioner who has prescriptive authority for the patient.

-(8) Certified nurse practitioners with a SAMHSA exemption who personally furnish medication assisted treatment at opioid treatment programs will meet with their patients at least once every three months during treatment, however the meeting with a medical director or program physician in paragraph (D)(5) of this rule may be used to fulfill this standard for one of the quarterly meetings.
-Telehealth meetings will only be conducted for stable patients.
-Each meeting shall be documented in the patients record.
+(8) Certified nurse practitioners with a SAMHSA exemption who personally furnish medication assisted treatment at opioid treatment programs will meet with their patients at least once every three months during treatment, however the meeting with a medical director or program physician in paragraph (D)(7) of this rule may be used to fulfill this standard for one of the quarterly meetings.
+Each meeting will be documented in the patients record.

 (b) Use of a certified nurse practitioner, with a SAMHSA exemption, to personally furnish medication assisted treatment does not remove the obligation of a medical director or program physician to meet with patients.

-(E) Counselors with less than one year of full time equivalent experience in the field of addiction treatment shall develop with their supervisor a plan to achieve competency prior to providing counseling services without their supervisor present during or constantly observing counseling sessions.
-The plan must specify the frequency of face-to-face clinical supervision meetings between the counselor and supervisor, and the time-frame for achieving competency which shall be no more than one year.
+(F) Counselors with less than one year of full time equivalent experience in the field of addiction treatment will develop with their supervisor a plan to achieve competency prior to providing counseling services without their supervisor present during or constantly observing counseling sessions.
+The plan will specify the frequency of face-to-face clinical supervision meetings between the counselor and supervisor, and the time-frame for achieving competency which will be no more than one year.

-(F) Each program shall conduct a criminal records check of each staff who shall have access to any form of medication.
-All criminal records checks conducted in accordance with this rule shall consist of both a bureau of criminal identification and investigation to conduct (BCI&I) criminal records check and a federal bureau of investigations records check.
+(G) Each program will conduct a criminal records check of each staff who will have access to any form of medication.
+All criminal records checks conducted in accordance with this rule will consist of both a bureau of criminal identification and investigation to conduct (BCI&I) criminal records check and a federal bureau of investigations records check.

-(2) A program shall not employ in a position which allows access to any form of medication to any person who has been convicted of a felony relating to controlled substances.
+(2) A program will not employ in a position which allows access to any form of medication to any person who has been convicted of a felony relating to controlled substances.